pxyvrld/pxyvrld/README.md

 ### ✅ Finished Projects

-- [`🚗 Kokon Cars`](https://github.com/pxyvrld/kokon-cars) – A professional landing page for an active car and bus rentak company.
+- [`🚗 Kokon Cars`](https://github.com/pxyvrld/kokon-cars) – A professional landing page for an active car and bus rental company.
 Built with modern HTML5, CSS3, Bootstrap and JavaScript.
 Features responsive design and smooth animations.

 ---